lyubenblagoev/postfix-rest-server/README.md

 ## Configuration

 This is a Spring Boot project and to configure it for your system you need to place an `application.properties` file in the directory in which you install the application jar file.
+The application.properties file must include `mail-server.vhosts-path` key to specify the path to the virtual hosts folder for your mail server (the default is /var/mail/vhosts).
+Take a look at the src/main/resources/application.properties file for other default values.

 ## Running the application